“this exquisite production still bubbles with hope”

-Oli Higginson as Jamie and Molly Lynch as Cathy are both outstanding: in their interpretation of the characters and musicianship; using the piano as an emotional relay, often passing the baton between the bars of a tune.
+It is a clever device that gives us insider knowledge.
+We know how it is going to end right from the start and are free to concentrate on the journey each character makes.
+The downside is the inevitable predictability, but the focus is on Brown’s compositions; all beautifully crafted, with a range of styles; yet connected with common threads and leitmotifs.
+And director Jonathan O’Boyle has introduced a third character to the narrative: the grand piano that takes centre stage, around which Jamie and Cathy circle, powerless against its gravitational pull.
+Matching Higginson’s and Lynch’s faultless interpretation of the characters is their musicianship; using the piano as an emotional relay, often passing the baton between the bars of a tune.
 The opening “Still Hurting” shows off Lynch’s soaring and searing vocals in a heart-wrenching moment of resigned pain, while Higginson’s optimistic belt of “Moving Too Fast” encapsulates Jamie’s joyful optimism.
 Ninety minutes later Higginson beautifully mourns the ending of their story in “Nobody Needs to Know” while Lynch has usurped his dreams for the buoyant “I Can Do Better Than That”.

-In between, the pitch shifts are perfect as they advance and retreat along their own paths.

-Which is the crux.
-Despite their onstage physical proximity, there is a detachment that leaves us slightly cold, which is entirely caused by the concept of the piece.
-It is quite easy to forget the characters are occupying different spaces and times, so it often feels that we are merely witnessing a couple who just aren’t suited to each other at all.
-He’s looking forward, she’s looking back, and their self-centredness strips us of sympathy.
+In between, the pitch shifts are perfect as the two advance and retreat along their own paths.
+Ironically, that is the show’s one minor flaw.
+It is easy to forget, when the actors are sometimes only inches apart, that they are years apart in the narrative.
+It often feels that we are merely witnessing a couple who just aren’t suited to each other at all.
+He’s looking forward, she’s looking back, and this unintentional self-centredness occasionally leaves us cold.
 It is only when you make a conscious effort to return to the theme that you reconnect.